chenpanliao/environmental-filtering-of-cryptic-coralline-algal-diversity/README.md

-# environmental-filtering-of-cryptic-coralline-algal-diversity
+### Environmental filtering of cryptic coralline algal diversity

+#### Description
-This reposite includes the raw data of the research article 'Environmental filtering of cryptic coralline algal diversity' by Zhan et al.
+This repository contains the data and the R scripts used for the analyses in Zhan et al.

+#### Citation
+Zhan SH, Huang YT, Liao CP, Liou CY, Liu SL.
+Environmental filtering of cryptic coralline algal diversity.
+Submitted.